 Lisa Chu, Black N Bianco

-Pinterest is one of the most effective social media marketing tools that we use for our business because it gives us an opportunity to showcase our little customers wearing our clothing.
+Selling on Pinterest is one of the most effective social media marketing tools that we use for our business because it gives us an opportunity to showcase our little customers wearing our clothing.
 When our customers organically share their photos proudly wearing our clothing brand it brings in a lot of creditably and traffic to our site.
 Not only that, the traffic we receive through Pinterest has a much higher conversion rate than all of our marketing campaigns.
 Pinterest plays a vital role to the success of our business because we are a clothing company and most of our content are images.
 Pinterest has been the most successful social media campaign we have used and I cannot see our company continue to grow without it.

 Pinterest has a huge community for sharing cute and adorable photos of little kids dressed up.
 Unlike other social media platforms Pinterest’s main content are photos.
 Here is an example of a successful pinterest campaign.
 It came from one of my customers with an authentic review and satisfaction of our product: